wangzc-HPC/CPSR/README.md

-# COCI:Convergence-aware Optimal Checkpointing for Exploratory Deep Learning Training Jobs
+# Rehabilitating over Recomputing: A Novel Failure Recovery Method for Large Model Training

 This source code is available under the [MIT License](LICENSE.txt).